 This factsheet examines the four elements of SWOT and the process of conducting an analysis.
 It provides tips for conducting the analysis and a ready-to-use SWOT analysis template.
-The factsheet concludes by looking at the particular scenarios when a SWOT analysis is most appropriate, as well as its advantages and disadvantages.
+The factsheet concludes by looking at scenarios when a SWOT analysis is most appropriate, as well as its advantages and disadvantages.

 Video: Carrying out a SWOT analysis